matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

  /path?access_token=$token&user_id=$userid

  Query Parameters:
-   as_token: The application service token
+   access_token: The application service token
    user_id: The desired user ID to act as.

  /path?access_token=$token&user_token=$token

  Query Parameters:
-   as_token: The application service token
+   access_token: The application service token
    user_token: The token granted to the AS by the real user

 Timestamp massaging